Giuliano Cenci: Carosello

-In 1957, still twenty-five, Giuliano Cenci designed for Philco the first animated advertisements, creating a cartoon show together with the product to be advertised: this is why Cenci can truly be defined as the "father" of Carosello.
-And, thanks to the extraordinary novelty created by the Florentine artist, the most successful program of Italian TV allowed the greatest talents of the animation of those years to express all their creative flair, from 1957 to 1977.
+In 1957, still twenty-five, Cenci designed the first animated advertisements for Philco, creating a cartoon show alongside the product being advertised: this is why Cenci could be defined as the "father" of Carosello.
+Owing to the novelty created by Cenci, it became one of the most successful programs on Italian TV, allowing animators to express their creative flair from 1957 to 1977.

-In the 1960s Giuliano Cenci was one of the founders in Milan, together with other Italian cartoonists and producers of cartoons, of the I.S.C.A.
-(Institute for the Study and Dissemination of Animation Cinema), then became ASIFA Italia.

-At that time, as a young cartoonist but already with an important professional background, he decided to realize the personal dream of a "first work", to sign the direction of a cartoon film!
-In the meantime, he also works at the technical office of the City of Florence as a project assistant, dividing his time between his office and his home where his feature film will be born.
-Through a popular shareholder and after 5 years of work, with a team of 50 technicians and designers with the same passion for cartoons, the film A puppet by the name of Pinocchio was filmed in 1971, shot in 35mm eastmancolor and produced for the film circuit.
+In the 1960s, together with other prominent Italian cartoonists, animators, and producers, Cenci co-founded the ISCA (Istituto di Studi e Diffusione del Cinema d'Animazione, trans.
+Institute for the Study and Dissemination of Animation Cinema) in Milan.
+The institute later became the Italian chapter of the International Animated Film Association (ASIFA Italia).
+At the time, as a young cartoonist but already with an important professional background, he decided to realize the personal dream of a "first work": to sign the direction of a cartoon film!
+Meanwhile, he also worked at the City of Florence's technical office as a project assistant, dividing his time between his office and his home, where his feature film would be born.
+Through a popular shareholder and after 5 years of work, with a team of 50 technicians and designers with the same passion for cartoons, the film A Puppet by the name of Pinocchio was filmed in 1971, shot in 35mm eastmancolor and produced for the film circuit.